-Thermo Fisher Scientific is developing a new biologics manufacturing facility in Lengnau, in the Swiss canton of Bern, to improve its pharma services capacity and manufacturing capabilities to meet the growing demand for biologic therapies.
+Thermo Fisher Scientific developed a new biologics manufacturing facility in Lengnau, in the Swiss canton of Bern, to improve its pharmaceutical services capacity and manufacturing capabilities to meet the growing demand for biologic therapies.

-Thermo Fisher Scientific will operate the facility under a long-term lease agreement signed with CSL in May 2020.
-Expected to be operational in 2022, the Lengnau facility will add approximately 200 employees to the company.
+Thermo Fisher Scientific assumed operational responsibility for the facility in October 2021 under a long-term lease agreement signed with CSL in May 2020.

-Idelvion® is a recombinant coagulation factor IX-albumin fusion protein (rIX-FP).
+Idelvion is a recombinant coagulation factor IX-albumin fusion protein.
 It is a novel, long-acting recombinant DNA-derived coagulation factor IX concentrate used for treating children and adults with congenital factor IX deficiency (Haemophilia B).
-The US Food and Drug Administration (FDA) approved Idelvion® in March 2016.
+The US Food and Drug Administration approved Idelvion in March 2016.

 Haemophilia B is an inherited bleeding condition caused by a deficiency or abnormality in blood clotting factor IX, primarily affecting males.
 Patients may experience persistent or spontaneous bleeding, particularly into the muscles, joints, or internal organs.